-The Mediaset group controls 42 Italian channels (including one international channel).
+This company, during the first months of 2013, decided to sell the two channels La7 and La7D to the Cairo Communication Group, which then created a new company, “La7 s.r.l.”, in order to run them.
+The Mediaset group controls 44 Italian channels.
 It also has assets in Spain: in addition to the channel Telecinco, it took control of Cuatro in 2010 and acquired a 22% stake in the satellite operator Digital+.
 In Tunisia, it has a stake in the channel Nessma TV.
-Through its subsidiaries Sky Italia and Fox Italia, News Corporation operates more than 90 channels in Italy, 25 of them targeting other countries.
+21st Century Fox, through its subsidiaries Sky Italia and Fox Italia, operates more than 90 channels in Italy, 25 of which target other countries.
 The subsidiary Fox International also broadcasts channels to Germany, the Benelux countries and the Baltic countries.

-Two national pay-TV platforms and several other regional platforms coexist in Italy.
-The market leader is the Mediaset Premium platform (Mediaset group), which provides payperview football channels, film channels and children’s channels.
+Two national pay-tv platforms and several other regional platforms coexist in Italy.
+The market leader is the Mediaset Premium platform (Mediaset group), which provides pay-per-view football channels, film channels and children’s channels.
 Mediaset claimed to have 2.9 million subscribers as at 30 September 2011 (compared with 3.9 million at 31 December 2010).
-In addition to the thirty or so channels that it transmits, Mediaset Premium has offered the ondemand television service Premium on Demand since November 2009.
-The service was rebranded Premium Play in February 2011 and offers 2000 programmes on demand, some of them in HD or 3D, as well as catchup television services.
+In addition to the thirty or so channels that it transmits, Mediaset Premium has offered the on-demand television service Premium on Demand since November 2009 (rebranded as Premium Play in 2011) and offers 2000 programmes on demand, some of them in HD or 3D, as well as catch-up television services.
 The second platform is operated by Centro Europa 7, which in October 2010 launched a package of a dozen channels transmitted in the DVBT2 standard under the name Europa 7 HD.
-The platform Dahlia TV, which replaced the service Cartapiù, (operated by Telecom Italia), in March 2009, discontinued its service in February 2011.

 The already limited broadband TV market (IPTV) collapsed in 2012.
-Fastweb, which had pioneered this form of distribution in Europe, closed its service down in November 2012, after announcing in September 2011 that it had 240 000 subscribers.
-Wind also closed down its Infostrada TV service in June 2012, so the only provider remaining in this segment is Telecom Italia, whose subscriber base fell from 406 000 in September 2009 to 242 000 in March 2012.
+Fastweb, which had pioneered this form of distribution in Europe, closed its service in November 2012, after announcing in September 2011 that it had 240 000 subscribers.
+Wind also closed its Infostrada TV service in June 2012, so the only provider still operating in this segment is Telecom Italia.